SEC Issues Rules for Cyber Risk Management and Reporting

 How Exiger Can Help with Compliance

 Exiger will continue to assess the new rules and understand how this regulation will be applied.
-Ostensibly, the rule will lead to greater transparency, which advances Exiger’s mission to uncover hidden cyber risk with data.
+Ostensibly, the rule will lead to greater transparency, which advances Exiger’s mission to uncover hidden cybersecurity risk with data.

 Exiger helps clients prioritize vulnerable vendors and third parties, by identifying hidden risks and dependencies in the cyber supply chain and understanding ecosystem exposure.
 Instead of waiting for an SEC disclosure, Exiger’s platform provides warning of cyber incidents – to include data breaches and ransomware – so that clients can understand the potential scale and scope of a supply chain attack.
 Exiger’s risk management platform is specifically designed to assess supply chain risk management of third parties by systematically investigating cyber risks to and through the supply chain, prioritizing by potential impact, and continuously monitoring of risk exposure.